collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 One sentence in the project information that had a huge impact on me: "Are You New to Github But Want to Contribute?"

 That was me.
-I had been wanting to contribute for months, but wasn't sure how, and now was my chance.
-I felt it was my destiny to contribute now.
+I became very determined to contribute to this project.

 </td></tr>